ThePhD/ThePhD.github.io/_posts/2018-05-15-C++Now Trip Report.markdown

 Aspen, Colarado is an absolutely gorgeous area.
 When I first got there, it felt like I was taking a vacation!
 Of course, a vacation might have had me getting a little more sleep than I ended up catching that week, but every night staying up until 12 or 1 AM in the morning talking about C++, techniques, experiences and ideas was entirely well worth it.
 It is rare I get to geek out in person... and I got to do a whole **week** of it in beautiful Aspen!

 Volunteering for a conference was a lot of fun!
-You had to attend a talk at every single track, help move food and clean up, and manage a few conference tasks like registrations and guide people at the beginning of the conference.
+You had to attend a talk at every single track, help move food and clean up, and manage a few conference tasks like registration and guide people at the beginning of the conference.
 All in all much of it was done ahead of time and I was just gluing together some of the pieces other people had prepared to make things easier.
 We also got to test run the new website-based, schedule-based digital timers for C++Now 2018, which in my opinion were an immense success!

 ## Listening: initializer_lists and Unicode and more!